 Common ELF magnetic field frequencies are within the range of human hearing.
 This simple set up converts the AC magnetic signal directly into a dramatic corresponding sound signal.
 A 60 Hz powerline field sounds like a 60 Hz hum (a low note on piano keyboard).
 Harmonics can easily be heard, as well as clicks, static, and hash.
 LED displays are especially noisy.
 The strength of the field is proportional to loudness.

-Unit includes a single axis probe on 3 foot cable and audio amplifier with adjustable volume.
+Unit includes a single axis probe on 3 foot cable and audio amplifier.
 You can even use an optional earphone/headset for discreet operation.
 Use it to “sniff out” sources of interference, offending EMF, check shielding designs.
 Makes a great educational tool.
 Requires one 9V battery.

 This little meter measures the level of ELF magnetic field radiation from power lines, computers, kitchen appliances, and more!
 The easy to read scale, unique built-in audio signal and auto shut-off make it simple to use and a great way to find hidden sources of ELF frequency magnetic fields.